populationgenomics/team-docs/getting_started.md

 case, it's preferrable to leave merging to the author in case the author wants to act on your feedback.

-When merging, preferably use "squash merging" to keep the history clean; the exception to this are upstream merges where you want to keep all commits.
+Before merging, double-check that all review comments have been addressed.
+Preferably use "squash merging" to keep the history clean; the exception to this are upstream merges where you want to keep the complete commit history.

 If you are the person whose code is being reviewed, and your PR is in the "Request Changes" state, then you’ll need to address their comments by pushing